 8. Empathize & paraphrase

-Feeling heard and understood is one of the most valuable gifts we can give our kids.
-So much of their upset is simply not having the words or the self-control to verbalize how they are feeling.
+Feeling heard and understood is one of the most valuable gifts we can give our kids especially when they’re acting out.
+So much of difficult toddler behaviour, or kids acting out in general, is simply them not having the words or the self-awareness to verbalize how they are feeling.
 In paraphrasing their feelings, they feel heard and can process their emotion more readily (read more from Child Psychologist, Dr. Laura Markham on this subject here).
 Paraphrasing also helps them develop the language to “use their words”.

 9. Hug it out